 The federal Coastal Zone Management Act gives states the primary role in managing their coastal zone.
 In 1976, Washington was the first state to receive federal approval of a Coastal Zone Management Program by preparing a document describing the state's coastal resources and how they're managed.

-While the federal Coastal Zone Management Act includes basic requirements for state partners, the law gives states the flexibility they need to design programs that best address local challenges.
+While the federal Coastal Zone Management Act includes basic requirements for state coastal management programs, the law gives states the flexibility they need to design programs that best address local challenges.

-Since the state has a federally-approved Coastal Zone Management Program, we are eligible for federal grants to augment the state’s management activities to preserve, protect, develop, and where possible, restore or enhance these resources now and for future generations.
+Because the state has a federally approved Coastal Zone Management Program, we are eligible for federal grants to augment the state’s management activities to preserve, protect, develop, and, where possible, restore or enhance these resources for current and future generations.

-The federal consistency provisions of the Coastal Zone Management Act require that federal actions, including the issuance of federal licenses, permits, and funding, be consistent with the enforceable policies of the Washington Coastal Zone Management Program.
+These federal consistency provisions of the Coastal Zone Management Act require that federal actions, including the issuance of federal licenses and permits, be consistent with the enforceable policies of the Washington Coastal Zone Management Program.